Nimauric/Mapler/README.md

    # - mapped #reads that mapped to a contig, and were successfully assembled
    # - unmapped #reads that are not mapped to a contig
    ```
-   Please note that <fraction_name> cannot correspond to the name of any of the built-in categories (full, mapped, unmapped)
+   Please note that <fraction_name> cannot have the same name as any of the built-in categories (full, mapped, unmapped)
 </details>